 Doing this involves us following Paul’s example.
-In the words of Winston Churchill, “wars are not won by retreating.”
+In the words of Winston Churchill, “Wars are not won by evacuations.”

-When people ask me what I think is the greatest hindrance for the building of the church in America, I respond with, “Christians who want to sneak into heaven without ever considering the radical call that Jesus has on our lives.”
+When people ask me what I think is the greatest hindrance to the building of the Church in America, I respond with, “Christians who want to sneak into Heaven without ever considering the radical call that Jesus has on our lives.”

-Not long ago I was struck by a statement by Peter Drucker—a management consultant known worldwide for helping Japan rebuild after World War II.
-He said, “Every few hundred years in western history, there occurs a sharp transformation so years later there is a new world, and people born there cannot even imagine a world in which their grandparents lived.”
+Not long ago, I was struck by a statement by Peter Drucker, a management consultant known worldwide for helping Japan rebuild after World War II.
+He said, “Every few hundred years throughout Western history, a sharp transformation has occurred.
+In a matter of decades, society altogether rearranges itself—its world view, its basic values, its social and political structures, its arts, its key institutions.
+Fifty years later a new world exists.
+And the people born into that world cannot even imagine the world in which their grandparents lived and into which their own parents were born.”

 I believe that you and I are in the midst of that transformational generation.

-And as Christians, we have the spiritual responsibility of showing people the freedom that they can have through Christ’s Cross.
+As Christians, we have the spiritual responsibility of showing people the freedom that they can have through Christ’s cross.
 In Luke 4, Jesus stands up in the synagogue, unrolls the scroll written by Isaiah, and reads one of the greatest passages about freedom in the Bible.

 He is the fulfillment of Old Testament prophecy, and He is all in when it comes to bringing freedom to the poor, imprisoned, oppressed, blind, and sinful.